dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-oh it's it yeah it's a lot
+ it yes it's a lot
-simpler that goes pass it in sometimes it's not as simple as Lisp but a lot of people think it's more attractive because there aren't quite so many parentheses all over the place yeah so if you were ever put off by the left syntax if you love this syntax brilliant but if you were ever put off by you know parentheses all over the place brackets brackets brackets then Haskell is a function language that doesn't have that kind of forest of parentheses
+simpler that goes pass it in sometimes it's not as simple as Lisp but a lot of people think it's more attractive because there aren't quite so many parentheses all over the place so if you were ever put off by the left syntax if you love this syntax brilliant but if you were ever put off by you know parentheses all over the place brackets brackets then Haskell is a function language that doesn't have that kind of forest of parentheses